flytesoft-software/capacitor-persistent-notification/README.md

  Unfortunately, because of system limitations, this plugin *ONLY* works on Android!
 The plugin calls are NO-OP on the web platform, and non-existent in iOS and Electron.
 Further research may allow a persistent background service in Electron.  iOS does not have a system that allows a persistent background service.
 (I understand there are hacky methods to make it work in iOS, but until there is a proper API I plan no updates for iOS.)

+ *KNOWN ISSUE LIMITATION*: Unfortunately because the JavaScript code used to run a Capacitor app lives in an Android Activity, it is not currently possible to restart a service upon shutdown, crash, or reboot.
+See [Android limitation](https://developer.android.com/guide/components/activities/background-starts).
+I am currently researching possible solutions.
+For now try to keep memory consumption to a minimum while app is in "background" state.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Examples](#example) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  |  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [API](#api) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   |  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Changelog](#changelog) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Donate](#changelog)

 ## NPM Repository